Skip to main content

 1799: Elected to and served in Virginia Assembly

-1801-9: Served as U.S. Secretary of State under President Thomas Jefferson
+1801-9: Served as U.S. secretary of state under President Thomas Jefferson

 1806: Published An Examination of the British Doctrine, Which Subjects to Capture a Neutral Trade, Not Open in Time of Peace

-1809-17: Served two terms as fourth U.S. President
+1809-17: Served two terms as U.S. president

-June 1812-February 1815: Presided over War of 1812 against Great Britain
+June 1812-February 1815: War of 1812 against Great Britain

-24-26 August 1814: British occupied and burned U.S. White House and Capital of Washington, D.C.
+24-26 August 1814: British occupied and burned Washington, D.C., including the White House and U.S. Capitol

 December 1814: Treaty of Ghent finalized